beekeepers who wish to conserve the Cornish Dark Honey Bee

 - BIBBA Conference – Roger Patterson

-BIBBA EVENTS BOOKING TERMS & CONDITIONS 1.
+BIBBA CONFERENCE BOOKING TERMS & CONDITIONS 1.
 Should you be unable to attend, a substitute delegate may take your place.
-Notification of this name change must be received via post or email no later than seven days before the event.
-2. Delegates arriving on the day without previously booking cannot…
+Notification of this name change must be received via post or email no later than 22nd August 2018.
+2. Delegates arriving on the day without previously booking cannot be guaranteed lunch…